bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - EXAMPLES
   - Either your manager or your mentor `has` made a mistake
   - Either the salespeople in Atlanta or the salespeople in Los Angles `have` ....

+## PART 2 - Pesky Pronouns: The Understudies

+- Pronouns never have starring roles in sentences: Instead, they are stand-ins for nouns.

+### 22. Just Between You and I

+- The Case for Objective Pronouns

+- ACTORS that can stand in for subjects

+  - `I`, `you`, `he`, `she`, `it`, `we`, `they`, `who`, and `whoever`

+- ACTORS that can stand in for objects

+  - `me`, `you`, `him`, `her`, `it`, `us`, `them`, `whom`, and `whomever`

+- You will notice that `you` and `it` can play either role - Subjects or Objects.
+- Also, we have a whole slew of indefinite pronouns that can play both roles:

+  - `anyone`, `everybody`, `none`, `some`, `all`, `many`, `one`, `them`, `these`, `those`, `this`, `that`, `what`, `any`, `each`, `both`, `nobody`, `few`, `others`, `several`

+- INCORRECT

+  - Just between you and `I`, we all know who runs this place.

+- CORRECT

+  - Just between you and `me`, we all know who runs this place.
+(Pronoun `I` can only accept SUBJECT Role)

+- INCORRECT

+  - Examples

+    - Please call Ebeneezer and `I` with the test results.
+      (Object of the verb - `me` has to be stand-in there)
+    - He mailed multiple invoices to percipal, three clients, and `I`.
+      (Object of the preposition - `me` has to be the stand-in here)

+  - To Identify problems in the above, we could use a neat and quick TRICK.
+    - Leave the other people out of a sentence and let your ear do the work.
+    - The correct pronoun will become obvious.
+    - You would NEVER SAY
+      - `Please call I with the test results` (Omit other peoples - Ebeneezer )
+      - `He mailed multiple invoices to I` (Omit other peoples - percipal, three clients)
+    - You would SAY (Correct Form)
+      - `Please call me with the test results`
+      - `He mailed multiple invoices to me`

+- CORRECT

+  - Please call Ebeneezer and `me` with the test results.
+  - He mailed multiple invoices to percipal, three clients, and m`e`.

+- MEMORY TIP
+  - Omit the other people in the sentences, and trust your ear to select the right objective pronoun.

+### 23. Me and Pongo Know Him

+- The Case for Nominative Pronouns
+- BEING CONSIDERATE AND PUTTING OTHERS FIRST

+- INCORRECT

+  - Me and Eldora have a lunch appointment.
+    - Going by the omission rule - `Me have a lunch appointment` - Does not SOUND right

+- CORRECT

+  - Eldora and I have a lunch appointment
+    - Going by the omission rule - `I have a lunch appointment` - Does SOUND right

+- Also, as we discussed BEING CONSIDERATE AND PUTTING OTHERS FIRST, we cannot say

+  - `I and Eldora` have a lunch appointment (INCORRECT)
+  - `Eldora and I` have a lunch appointment (CORRECT)

+- MEMORY TIP
+- To get the correct subject pronoun, test the sentence by dropping to other names, and let your ear do the rest.

+### 24. Me, Myself, and I

+- Reflexive Pronouns Flexing Their Muscles

+- INCORRECT

+  - Jordan and `myself` manage the department.
+  - Heather, Tommy, and `myself` are involved in that meeting.
+  - Why don't Frank, Sol, and `yourself` accompany Melinda to Atlanta?

+- Whatever happened to plain old me?
+A sentence must contain another NOUN or PRONOUN to which the `self` refers.
+- If `I` is not already in the sentence, it is INCORRECT to add `myself`.
+- If `Susan` is not already mentioned in the sentence, then it's INCORRECT to stuff `herself` in there.
+- If `Greg` is not already mentioned in the sentence, then it's INCORRECT to stuff `himself` in there.

+- Again, leave out the other people and let your ear do the work.
+- You would never say `Myself` is involved in the meeting.
+- Neither would you say, `Why don't `yourself` accompany Melinda to Atlantia?

+- CORRECT

+  - Jordan and `I` manage the department.
+  - Heather, Tommy, and `I` are involved in that meeting.
+  - Why don't Frank, Sol, and `I` accompany Melinda to Atlanta?

+- A good reason, on the other hand, to toss in a self pronoun is to add emphasis. consider it a raised
+  voice: `I myself told him about the problem!`

+- MEMORY TIP
+  - Have you ever heard the line, `I am so busy that I'm meeting myslef coming and going?`.
+  - That is the correct usuage refers to the I that's already in the sentence.

+### 25. To Whom It May Concern

+- WHO versus WHOM

+### 26. She's Taller Than Me

+- Pronouns After Than

+### 27. You Know What They Always Say About That

+- Unclear References

+### 28. Which Hunts

+- THAT versus WHICH

+### 29. Is Shamu a Who?

+- People WHO or THAT?